-- A smaller chain would be Ranma ˝, with Happosai > Genma Saotome and Soun Tendo > Ranma Saotome and Akane Tendo.
+- Ranma ˝, with Happosai > Genma Saotome and Soun Tendo > Ranma Saotome and Akane Tendo.

-- One Piece's: Luffy's pirate role model Red-Haired Shanks was once an apprentice pirate on the ship of the Pirate King Gold Roger.
+- Luffy's pirate role model Red-Haired Shanks was once an apprentice pirate on the ship of the Pirate King Gold Roger.
 They even passed down the same hat.

 - Dragon Ball provides several good chains.

-- One could also make an argument for Piccolo > Son Gohan > Videl.
+- Piccolo > Son Gohan > (Future) Trunks

-- At some point before the "Son Goku and His Friends Return" special Gotenks also picks up Tien and Yamcha's moves, either by observation or training.
+- At some point before the "Son Goku and His Friends Return" special Gotenks also picks up Tenshinhan and Yamcha's moves, either by observation or training.
+Of course, just about everybody borrows Tenshinhan's Boring, but Practical Solar Flare at one point or another.

 - The Hokuto Shinken style from Fist of the North Star is passed on through a singular line of successors that spans over 1,800 years and 64 grand masters.
 At the tail end of the chain is Kenshiro, who inherited the deadly martial art from Ryuken (Kasumi Ramon), who succeeded his older brother Kasumi Kenshiro, main character of Fist of the Blue Sky, who learned the art style from his father Kasumi Tesshin.